t9md/atom-dev/README.md

-# dev package
+# atom-dev

-Dont use this.
+Collection of utilities commands I'm using for atom and package development.